36 Leverage Trading Tips to Protect Your Capital

 Most platforms will let you choose a stop-loss order based on a percentage, however, if they don’t you can always calculate the 1% on your own.

 Losing 1% per trade with $500 is a loss of only $5.
 This is completely reasonable and you can easily take 5-10 losses in a row while testing a new strategy.
-Remember, do not leave an open trade without a stop-loss, even the pros use it!
+Even professional traders use stop-losses on every position.

 It doesn’t matter why you are receiving a margin call but it’s a warning sign that it’s time to hit the road and leave the market, right now!